Writing for GOV.UK

 Writing well for the web

-People read differently on screens than they do on paper.
+People read differently on the web than they do on paper.
 This means that the best approach when writing for the web is different from writing for print.

 Our guidance on writing for GOV.UK is based on research into how people read online and how people use GOV.UK.
 It explains what each rule is based on.